shadeops/playdate-bombsweeper/README.md

-# Zig Implementation of Bombsweeper for the Playdate
+# Bombsweeper for the Playdate in Zig

 ![Bombsweeper](/img/playdate.png)